adobe/aio-theme/README.md

 #### Embedding external markdown files

-Gatsby sites are using `npm` to define dependencies so we can also include external markdown documents.
+Sites are using `npm` to define dependencies so we can also include external markdown documents.

 **You have to define a name in the `package.json` like [here](https://github.com/AdobeDocs/dev-site-documentation-template/blob/main/package.json#L3) to be able to include it as a dependency in another site.**